python/cpython/Doc/library/datetime.rst

 .. classmethod:: date.fromordinal(ordinal)

-   Return the date corresponding to the proleptic Gregorian ordinal, where January 1 of year 1 has ordinal ``1``.
+   Return a :class:`.date` corresponding to the proleptic Gregorian ordinal, where January 1 of year 1 has ordinal ``1``.

    :exc:`ValueError` is raised unless ``1 <= ordinal <=
    date.max.toordinal()``.
-For any date *d*, ``date.fromordinal(d.toordinal()) == d``.
+For any :class:`.date` *d*,
+   ``date.fromordinal(d.toordinal()) == d``.

 .. classmethod:: date.fromisoformat(date_string)

-   Return a :class:`date` corresponding to a *date_string* given in the format ``YYYY-MM-DD``::
+   Return a :class:`.date` corresponding to a *date_string* given in the format ``YYYY-MM-DD``::

       >>> from datetime import date
       >>> date.fromisoformat('2019-12-04')
       datetime.date(2019, 12, 4)

-   This is the inverse of :meth:`date.isoformat`.
+   This is the inverse of :meth:`.date.isoformat`.
 It only supports the format ``YYYY-MM-DD``.

    .. versionadded:: 3.7